BILLERICAY TWINNING ASSOCIATION

 The Association supported the Mayflower High School by sponsoring prizes for the annual Prize Giving Evenings in July.
 Marion Wilson and Jeannine Watson represented the Association on the two evenings of prize-giving and handed out the sponsored prizes for French.

 7.Other Matters.
-Relationships with Billericay Mayflower Twinning Association (BMTA) remain satisfactory with exchanges of information taking place regularly.
+Relationships with Billericay Mayflower Twinning Association (BMTA) remain satisfactory.